RiyaMRoy04/kabanero-appsody-workshop/README.md

   cd my-project
   appsody init nodejs-express
 ``

 3. Start the development container:

 ``
 appsody run
 ``

 Great!
 Now the project is running in a docker container, and the container is linked to the project source code on your local system.
 For nodejs-express, navigate to http://localhost:3000 to see the output.

 Now let's try changing the code!

 Edit the file app.js to output something other than "Hello from Appsody!".

 ``
 vi app.js
 ``

 **When you save the file, Appsody picks up the change and automatically updates the container.** Refresh http://localhost:3000 to see the new message!

+You now have a containerized application that's ready to deploy to a suitable runtime infrastructure such as a cloud platform that hosts a Kubernetes cluster.

+Refer to deploying your app directly to a Kubernetes cluster https://appsody.dev/docs/using-appsody/building-and-deploying